 Leaves of Absence and Withdrawals

-Students of considerable ability sometimes perform below their capacities because of burdensome personal or family problems.
-In such cases, taking a leave of absence or withdrawing can have a salutary effect on a student's academic performance.
-Students who wish to withdraw from a term in progress, cancel registration for an upcoming term for which they have already registered, or take a planned leave of absence must consult with their respective academic advisors, submit a leave of absence form or withdrawal form.
+Balancing academic, personal, and professional responsibilities can be a significant undertaking.
+Circumstances both good and bad can arise that are outside of a student's control and that may impact academic performance and/or progress.
+In such cases, taking a leave of absence or withdrawing from a semester can have a salutary effect.
+Students who wish to withdraw from a term in progress, cancel registration for an upcoming term for which they have already registered, or take a planned leave of absence must consult with their respective academic advisors and submit a leave of absence form or withdrawal form.
 Failure to do so in a timely fashion can have financial as well as academic consequences.

 Depending on the date of a student's withdrawal, loan funds already received by the student may need to be returned to the lender.
 Federal grant awards such as the FSEOG, Pell Grant, and GS scholarships may also be decreased.
 Students who withdraw should contact the GS Office of Educational Financing for more information about possible required adjustments to their federal and/or institutional aid, or if they have questions about their student account.

-Leaves of absence for up to three years are granted to students who anticipate returning to Columbia to complete their studies.
+Leaves of absence for up to three years from the last completed term are granted to undergraduate students who anticipate returning to Columbia to complete their studies.
+Leaves of absence for up to one year are granted to Postbac Premed students who anticipate returning to Columbia to complete their studies.
 Students who intend to take a leave of absence must submit a leave of absence form at least one week prior to the start of the term of their intended leave.
 Failure to follow this procedure can have academic as well as financial consequences and may lead to being dropped from the rolls of the School.

 Leave of Absence Guidelines

-All correspondence from the university sent to students via US mail goes to the address on file with Student Information Services viewable via Student Services Online (SSOL).
+All correspondence from the University sent to students via U.S. mail goes to the address on file with Student Information Services which may be viewed via Student Services Online (SSOL).
 Students are responsible for making changes to that address by following the instructions on SSOL for a change of address.

 - Students who borrowed under a federal or Columbia student loan program will need to complete an Exit Loan Counseling Interview, and will be notified by email of their exit counseling responsibilities.